 I know, I know, role-playing can feel a little awkward.
 But it's one of the most powerful tools in your coaching toolkit.
 It provides a safe space for reps to practice handling objections, testing new messaging, or working through a tricky part of the sales process without a real commission on the line.
 The goal isn't to create a high-pressure performance but to build muscle memory in a low-stakes environment.
 Instead of just telling a rep what to do, use role-play to guide them toward discovering the solution on their own.
 Asking questions like, "What could you try differently there?" is far more effective than just giving them a script.

-Build Accountability into the Process
+Build Accountability into Your Process

 A great coaching conversation is only half the battle.
 The real growth happens when those insights are put into action.
 That's why accountability is a non-negotiable part of any coaching framework.
 End every one-on-one session by agreeing on a few clear, actionable steps the rep will take before your next meeting.
 Document these action items in a shared space where you can both see them.
 This isn't about micromanaging; it's about creating a shared commitment to the development process.
 It ensures that the momentum from your conversations translates into tangible progress and helps you track development over time, which is a key part of our strategic offerings.